oscarhcaballero/todolistapi-laravel/README.md

 Wait until all the containers are healthy.

-Do not worry if some unhealthy message appears after containers creation finish.
-(The message may occur because the MySQL databases have not yet been started.)

-When 'docker ps' shows that all containers are healthy then launch migrations.

-    make migrate-fresh

 Install dependencies of the project:

     make install

+Check the containers:

+    docker ps

+If some unhealthy message appears after containers creation finish, then launch migrations from scratch.
+Otherwise, do not make this action:

+    make migrate-fresh

 Make all the tests of the project.